 - Fill a piping bag, fitted with tip 1M, 2D or 2A, with the vegan chocolate frosting.
 And start decorating!

 Sure.
 Once the frosting is ready, cover the bowl with plastic wrap and refrigerate for up to 1 week.
 Alternatively, you can also place the frosting in an airtight container and store it in the fridge.
 Before using, bring to room temperature and mix it with a whisk or hand mixer.

 To freeze the frosting, place it in an airtight container and double-wrap it.
 It can be frozen for 3 months.
 When ready to use, let it thaw overnight in the fridge or for several hours on the counter.
 Mix it with a whisk or hand mixer.

-This recipe makes enough to frost 12 cupcakes or one 9×13 cake.
-It will also allow you to fill and frost a two-layer 8-inch cake.
+This recipe makes enough to frost 10 cupcakes or one 9×13 cake.
+It will also allow you to frost a two-layer 8-inch cake.

-For a three-layer 8-inch cake, or a two-layer 9-inch cake, I recommend you double the recipe.
+For a three-layer 8-inch cake, I recommend you double the recipe.
 If you’re left with leftover frosting, freeze the extra for later use.